 ADP 6-22 2-23.
-Army leaders show empathy

-when they genuinely relate to another person's situation, motives, or feelings.
-Empathy does not mean sympathy for another, but a
+Army leaders show empathy when they genuinely relate to another person's situation, motives, or feelings.
+Empathy does not mean sympathy for another, but a realization that leads to a deeper understanding.

 Conveying Empathy

 - Evaluate from another's perspective

 - Identify & encourage common goals

 - Recognize emotions

 - You don't need all the answers

 - You don't need to provide a fix